 The closing process for fractional real estate is an exciting time that moves pretty quickly!
-On average, the entire process takes about 45 days and includes a scheduled overnight stay at the day of closing.
+On average, the entire process takes about 45 days.
 During this time, the balance is due on your new home.
 This can be paid in full, or with the help of a financial lender.
-While visiting for the overnight stay, the new owner will go through a quick owner orientation with locker assignment, login for the portal, etc.
+While visiting for the first overnight stay, the new owner will go through a quick owner orientation with locker assignment, login for the portal, etc.

 All that’s left to do now is move in!